 PAPERVISION 3D: Real-time 3D engine for Flash

 Adobe Flash is a program for producing flash animations for games, websites, applications and cartoons.
 It generally refers to a certain kind of movement and visual style.
-We often see flash adverts on websites.
 These usually consist of some sort of animation that moves around or responds to your mouse cursor.